BCH-RC/DiVenn2/README.md

 _**Figure 14.** GO enrichment bar plot visualizations created from GO enrichment results._

 #### Show KEGG Pathway Enrichment Analysis Table
+You can perform KEGG pathway enrichment analysis for all genes after generating the pathway or GO tables, or for groups of genes by generating the gene group detail table and pressing the corresponding buttons.

+KEGG pathway enrichment analysis is performed after mapping the list of genes to relevant IDs if necessary (see Figure 17).
+A table is generated providing detailed information for each enriched pathway, including gene ratio, adjusted p val., q val., and more.
+All of the output of the KEGG pathway enrichment analysis can be viewed via the "KEGG Pathways" tab.
+Additionally, a bar chart visualization of the top 20 pathways is created.
+You can also change the color of the visualizations using 4 color schemes in the drop down menu (Figure 15 and Figure 16).

 ![KEGG Pathway Enrichment Table](./new_tutorial_imgs/KEGG_table.PNG) _**Figure 15.** KEGG pathway enrichment results table._